- LED Solutions

-For example, as a customer of Lumileds LUXEON LED range, we can claim a 60,000-hour-or-more lifetime for our Chamaeleon II, Zorro, Medici, Cincinatti, Tauro Blu and Tauro Eco luminaires.
+For example, as a customer of Lumileds LUXEON LED range, we can claim a 60,000-hour-or-more lifetime for our Chamaeleon III, Zorro, Medici, Cincinatti, Tauro Black and Tauro Eco luminaires.
 This claim is supported by the 6,000-10,000 hour LM-80 test results of the component LUXEON LEDs, extrapolated by TM-21.

 The state government energy efficiency certificate schemes, including the NSW Energy Savings Scheme, the Victorian Energy Saving Incentive Scheme and the SA Retailer Energy Efficiency Scheme all require LM-80 reports as supporting documentation for LED luminaire product accreditation.
 Once approved, commercial lighting upgrades using these products which reduce energy consumption will be able to generate tradeable certificates which will return a financial rebate to the project hosts.

 For more information go to Rebates, Grants & Incentives.

 Related articles: Avoiding the pitfalls of the LED lighting quality gap